nodejs/node/deps/uv/docs/src/errors.rst

     Returns the error message for the given error code.
 Leaks a few bytes of memory when you call it with an unknown error code.

+.. c:function:: char* uv_strerror_r(int err, char* buf, size_t buflen)

+    Returns the error message for the given error code.
+The zero-terminated message is stored in the user-supplied buffer `buf` of at most `buflen` bytes.

+    .. versionadded:: 1.22.0

 .. c:function:: const char* uv_err_name(int err)

     Returns the error name for the given error code.
 Leaks a few bytes of memory when you call it with an unknown error code.

+.. c:function:: char* uv_err_name_r(int err, char* buf, size_t buflen)

+    Returns the error name for the given error code.
+The zero-terminated name is stored in the user-supplied buffer `buf` of at most `buflen` bytes.

+    .. versionadded:: 1.22.0

 .. c:function:: int uv_translate_sys_error(int sys_errno)